dragoonis/glasgowphp-scaling/opcache.md

 - **memory_consumption:** 192MB allocated for bytecode storage
 - **interned_strings_buffer:** 16MB for storing duplicate strings once

+**Notes on opcache.max_accelerated_files**

+`opcache.max_accelerated_files` **has to be a prime number**.

+If you set a value that is not prime, PHP will automatically calculate and use the next prime number above your value.
+The value **must be higher than the number of files in your application**; otherwise, the setting is useless and may cause issues.
+See the official documentation: [php.net: opcache.max_accelerated_files](https://www.php.net/manual/en/opcache.configuration.php#ini.opcache.max-accelerated-files)

 ### Performance Optimizations
 ```
 opcache.fast_shutdown=1